MichaelSoegaard/Flight_delay/README.md

 ![Date_delays](/img/day_of_month_delays.png)

 ***Are we more likely to experince delays at specific weekdays?***
-When we plot the different weekdays, we don't see much variation in the amount of delays realt
+When we plot the different weekdays, we don't see much variation in the amount of delays realtive to each other.
+Tuesdays is the lowest with 12,3% of it's flight getting delayed and Thrusday is the higheste with 17,8 % of its' flights getting delayed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MjIxNDM3MCwtNjExNzI2OTY0LC0xNT
+eyJoaXN0b3J5IjpbMzI0OTQzOTQxLC02MTE3MjY5NjQsLTE1Nj
-YxMzY3NDcsLTE1Mzc2NTM0NTQsLTEwNDczMTU5NDksMTQ3OTI4
+EzNjc0NywtMTUzNzY1MzQ1NCwtMTA0NzMxNTk0OSwxNDc5Mjgz
-MzA0NCwtMTAzMzM3MDcyNSwtMTk4MzQ0NDA2OSwtMTk4OTQyNT
+MDQ0LC0xMDMzMzcwNzI1LC0xOTgzNDQ0MDY5LC0xOTg5NDI1Mj
-IxNywyMDg2MzQ5MTA4LDk5NjYwMjA1NCwxODY0ODg2NjE1LC05
+E3LDIwODYzNDkxMDgsOTk2NjAyMDU0LDE4NjQ4ODY2MTUsLTkz
-MzEwMjkxMTUsLTI2NTk2MTQzMywxMjQwODU2OTUsLTE0NDkxNT
+MTAyOTExNSwtMjY1OTYxNDMzLDEyNDA4NTY5NSwtMTQ0OTE1OD
-g1MTEsLTE0MzM1MjU3ODBdfQ==
+UxMSwtMTQzMzUyNTc4MF19
 -->